tkoenig1/coarray-tutorial/tutorial.md

 so you can use the allocated coarrays directly, no need to specifcy any `SYNC` variant.

-# More advanced synchronization - `SYNC IMAGES`
+# More advanced synchronization

-`SYNC ALL` is not everything that may be needed for synchronization.
+`SYNC ALL` is not everything that may be needed for synchronization, Fortran allows for more fine-grained control.

+## `SYNC IMAGES`

 Suppose not every image needs to communicate with every other image, but only with a specific set.
 It is possible to use `SYNC IMAGES` for this purpose.